-If you suffer from pernicious anemia and it affects your ability to function at work, you may be eligible for Social Security disability benefits.
+If you suffer from pernicious anemia or subacute combined degeneration of the spinal cord, and it affects your ability to function at work, you may be eligible for Social Security disability benefits.

-Pernicious anemia is a condition in which there is a decrease in the red blood cells in your blood, caused by your intestines' inability to properly absorb vitamin B12.
-Your body needs vitamin B12 to produce red blood cells; therefore when your intestines lack the necessary protein needed to absorb the B12, you develop pernicious anemia.
+Pernicious anemia is a condition, or autoimmune response, in which there is a decrease in the red blood cells in your blood caused by your intestines' inability to properly absorb vitamin B12.
+Your body needs vitamin B12 to produce red blood cells; therefore when your intestines lack the necessary protein needed to absorb the B12 (intrinsic factor), you develop pernicious anemia.

 Causes of pernicious anemia can include a weakened stomach lining or an autoimmune system disorder that attacks the cells that make that protein.
 Additionally, individuals with the following diseases are at a higher risk for pernicious anemia:

 Symptoms of pernicious anemia vary greatly from one individual to the next but are generally mild in nature and include:

 Long-term vitamin B12 deficiency can lead to damage to the nervous system.
 Symptoms can be permanent if treatment is not started within six months of initial symptoms; permanent symptoms may include:

 A condition called subacute combined degeneration (SCD) of the spinal cord can occur after long-term vitamin B12 deficiency, which damages the nerves of the spinal cord.
 SCD can affect the brain and peripheral nerves as well, and as a result, affect one's ability to stand, balance, and walk effectively.

 To qualify for Social Security Disability (either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)), you must prove that you either meet the requirements of one of Social Security's official disability listings or are unable to work due to your impairments.
 Also, your impairment must last or be expected to last at least twelve months.